Japanese Knotweed Removal

 From general help and advice to understanding the damage that Japanese Knotweed plants can do.
 Our website is here to guide you through your Knotweed problem.
 We can advise and offer the Japanese knotweed removal and treatment solutions available to control the issue.

-When considering the control or eradication of an invasive plant species in a defined area, a number of issues have to be taken into consideration.
+When considering the control or eradication of a highly invasive plant species in a defined area, a number of issues have to be taken into consideration.

 On all of our site's we strictly follow industry guidelines and can draw up a ten point management plan.
-These plans help ensure complience with relevant pieces of Irish and European legislation/directives as well as best practice in the eradication & control of invasive plant species.
+These plans help ensure compliance with relevant pieces of Irish and European legislation/directives as well as current best practice in the eradication & control of high impact invasive plant species.

 In 2012 the European Directive 2009/128/EC was transposed into Irish law.
 The main reason for this Directive is to promote a more sustainable use of pesticides in both the farming and the amenity/landscaping sectors.
 One of the requirements in this Directive is to prepare a National Action Plan (NAP) for the sustainable use of pesticides.